 Our Dream catchers are individually handcrafted in the Fraser Valley in beautiful British Columbia.

 These 0.75" dream catcher earrings are decorated with metal feathers and amethyst.
+We also carry a matching pendant.

 $18.99